 Staff has reviewed all of the public comments received and greatly appreciates the involvement of county residents.
-The public comments are too numerous to specifically list here, but staff found substantial value in comments and suggestions provided by members of the public and implemented several of the suggestions received, including: inclusion of a minimum setback between well pads and residences, other occupied structures, and water sources; clarification when and how the County can deny applications for special review for oil and gas development; and several specific suggestions related to various portions of Article 12.
+The public comments are too numerous to specifically list here, but staff found substantial value in comments and suggestions provided by members of the public and implemented several of the suggestions received, including: inclusion of a minimum setback from well pads to residences and their associated residential uses; clarification when and how the County can deny applications for special review for oil and gas development; and several specific suggestions related to various portions of Article 12.

 Numerous commenters requested a ban on fracking in the county.
-Staff is closely monitoring a pending lawsuit that examines local governments' power to impose a ban under S.B.
+Staff is closely monitoring a lawsuit that examines local governments' power to impose a fracking ban under S.B.
 19-181 for judicial guidance on this issue.
 In the meantime, the Board has directed staff to develop the strongest and most protective regulations possible to protect county residents and lands from the impacts of oil and gas development for use if necessary.